unicode-org/cldr/docs/ldml/tr35-keyboards.md

 - `ctrlL altL` (two components)
 - `altR` (one component)

 The order of the sets and the order of the components within each set is not significant.
+However, for clarity in reading, the canonical order within a set is in the order listed in Layout Modifier Components; the canonical order for the sets should be first by the cardinality of the sets (least first), then alphabetical.

 #### Layer Modifier Components